rwaldron/tc39-notes/es8/2017-03/mar-23.md

 Before the TC39 meeting, there will be a meetup with the NodeJS CTC.

-## 10.ii.a Dynamic Module Reform for Stage 2
+## 10.ii.a Dynamic Module Reform for stage 2

 (Caridy Patiño)